UNCLASSIFIED (U)

 9 FAM 302.11-2(B)(5) (U) Permission to Reapply or Consent to Reapply (CTR)

 a.
 (U) An individual is not ineligible under INA 212(a)(9)(A)(i) or (ii) if the Secretary of Homeland Security has consented to the individual reapplying for admission.
 The individual must file Form I-212 (Application for Permission to Reapply for Admission into the United States After Deportation or Removal) to obtain "Consent to Reapply" (CTR) before they can lawfully return to the United States.
 "Consent to Reapply" is also called "permission to reapply."
 If the Secretary of Homeland Security consents, then the ineligibility no longer applies.
-Although the consent to reapply removes the ground of ineligibility, it does not remove the factual circumstances which led to the original finding of ineligibility, nor does it affect any other ground of ineligibility.
+Although the consent to reapply removes the ground of ineligibility, it does not change the circumstances which led to the original finding of ineligibility, nor does it affect any other ground of ineligibility.

 b.
 (U) NIV Applicants:

 (1) (U) DHS will consider CTR to have been granted for ineligibility under INA 212(a)(9)(A)(i) or (ii) with the approval of a consent to reapply through the Admissibility Review Information Service (ARIS) via an “ARIS Waiver Request Form”.
-You may favorably recommend a waiver for an NIV applicant ineligible under INA 212(a)(9)(A)(i) or (ii) at any time within the 5, 10, 20 year, or permanent bar.
-Therefore, when you are recommending a waiver through ARIS for NIV applicants, the applicant should not file an I-212.
+You may recommend a waiver for an NIV applicant ineligible under INA 212(a)(9)(A)(i) or (ii) at any time within the 5, 10, 20 year, or permanent bar.
+When you are recommending a waiver through ARIS for NIV applicants, the applicant should not file an I-212.

 9 FAM 302.11-2(C) (U) Advisory Opinions